Banner arts

 Drama

-Throughout the school from foundation stage to year 6 role play forms an important part of learning allowing children to empathise with the feelings of others.
+Throughout the school from Foundation Stage to Year 6 oracy and role play forms an important part of learning allowing children to empathise with the feelings of others.

 2019 ww2 22